OctopusSamples/content-team-apps/go/reverse-proxy/README.md

 Unfortunately, stage variables are static, meaning Lambdas can only be selected per stage rather than dynamically selected per request.
 This limitation prevents anything more than simple routing rules.

-What OctoPub required to support feature branch deployments of microservices was something like a reverse proxy or service mesh routing each request.
+What we required to support feature branch deployments of microservices was something like a reverse proxy or service mesh routing each request.
 Platforms like Kubernetes have a wealth of options, while traditional VM based application hosting can make use of tools like NGINX, but there were no good examples of this kind of functionality that could be run as a Lambda.